 The Montgomery family are the owners of North Cadbury Court.
-It’s been their family home for 100 years, but with a history dating back 700 years to 1300.
+It’s been their family home for more than 100 years, but with a history dating back to 1300.
 It was initially a medieval hall built by the de Moels and the original magnificent roof trusses are visible in several rooms today.

 In 1610 it was purchased by Richard Newman, who had the misfortune of being imprisoned by Oliver Cromwell for lending his support to King Charles I but was forgiven a little later by King Charles II.
 The house and estates stayed in the Newman family for another 150 years.